 - 1) Geographic Alignment

 - a.
 Aligns well with natural community boundaries

 - 2) Caseload Balance

 - a.
-With the three CMA's,
+With the three (3) CMA's

 - b.
 Creating CMA case equity

-As an additional benefit, the realignment provides caseload balance between the three providers.
-Each provider is responsible for approximately 700 children at any given point resulting in a balanced ratio of children per provider.
-Consistency in case management allows for seamless case management services, concurrent planning, and a streamlined adoption process.
+As an additional benefit, the realignment provides caseload balance between the three (3) providers.
+Consistency in case management allows for seamless case management services, concurrent planning and a streamlined adoption process.

-Kids Central leadership maintains, as a priority, ongoing professional development of staff and recognition.
-As part of the FY 2016 - 17 Balanced Scorecard, the Board of Directors, again, chose to include staff development measures.
-During FY 2017 - 2018, supervisors, along with upper management and executive team members, will attended in - depth financial, cultural, and leadership trainings to ensure that at every leadership level, members are well versed on Kids Central's Leadership Core Competencies.
+Kids Central's leadership maintains, as a priority, ongoing professional development of staff and recognition.
+As part of the Balanced Scorecard for FY 2017-2018, the Board of Directors again chose to include staff development measures.
+During FY 2017-2018, supervisors, along with upper management and executive team members, attended various leadership trainings.

-In FY 2017 - 2018 the Human Resource Department will continue the Employee Recognition program.
-The program includes recognition for employee service milestones as well as performance accomplishments.
-Meetings are held quarterly.
+For FY 2017-2018, the Human Resource Department continued the Employee Recognition program.
+The quarterly program includes recognition for employee service milestones as well as performance accomplishments.